 Animal(T) INS – this skill would be animal-specific, such as Horse Skill or Dog Skill.
 This skill is used to understand the animal, its behavior, training methods, and how to interact with it.
 May be used to attempt to sway an animal or train them, as well as to read their mood or intent.

-Climb(C) FIN\STR – speed is one meter, plus one meter for every 2 successes.
-Note that any creature who has a natural climb speed may instead increase their base speed by one meter for each success.
+Climb(C) FIN\STR – speed is one meter, plus one meter for every 3 successes.
+Note that any creature who has a natural climb speed may gain Superior +1 to this test.

-Run(C) FIN\BOD – increase base move when moving faster than a walk, adding one meter for each success or subtracting one meter per failure.
+Run(C) FIN\BOD – increase base move when moving faster than a walk, adding one meter per success of three (subtracting one meter per failure of three).
 Over long distances, an extended check is needed, +1 per hour (target 10 for Jogging, 12 for running, 14 for sprinting).
 Failures impose stress or, if stress is reduced to zero, wounds, each resisted by a BOD check, though resting for a day imposes Superior +1 to recover these wounds.
 Stress cannot be recovered until after resting for an hour or more.

-Swim(T) FIN\BOD – providing the creature does not have a natural swim speed, the speed is one meter, plus one meter for each success.
-Failures are added to S.
+Swim(T) FIN\BOD – providing the creature does not have a natural swim speed, the speed is one meter, plus one meter for each success of three.
+Failures are added to S. Creatures with a natural swim speed have Superior +1 to these tests.

 Sneak(C) FIN\INS or FIN\NER – speed is half.
 Sneak is opposed by spot or search, halve successes for little/no cover (if remaining unseen).
 For moving quietly, consider Superior/Inferior based on environment (Superior with a lot of background noise, Inferior on a dry leaf bed, etc.).